 Bahmni features may look standard and very similar to many current commercial EMR solutions, But those features are covering up most of the daily used processes and activities in clinical practice.
 Even more Bahmni is a modular system which means experienced developers can add more modules and extend it's features.

-The community - Bahmni Coalition.
+The community Coalition

 As described by " Arvind Sethia "Bahmni is Designed for People with Low Digital Literacy, and to run in low resource environments.

 Successful implementations in several countries and different health-care settings*

-The Features and the core Modules.
+The Features and the core Modules

-The usability* The User Interface and work flow.
+The User Interface and work flow

-Bahmni has very easy and simple to use user-interface, which fits different users from different level IT backgrounds.
-It has easy navigation to navigate to the required sections with few clicks, using Information Cards to display the information based on priority and highlight important data.
+Bahmni has an effortless and simple user interface that accommodates users from different IT backgrounds.
+It provides easy navigation to the required sections with just a few clicks, using Information Cards to display information based on priority and highlight important data.

 Modules and Integrations

-"If you system is not extendable, it's dead", Bahmni seems to apply that quote very well as they released different modules as core modules to add more functionalities to the system or integration modules to integrate their system with other solutions like OpenERP, and Service Integration like AWS (Amazon Web Services).
+Bahmni seems to embody the quote, "If your system is not extendable, it's dead", by releasing different modules as core modules to add more functionality or integration modules to integrate their system with other solutions like OpenERP.
+They also offer service integration with AWS (Amazon Web Services).

 Bahmni uses the "localStorage" browser database to save data and synchronize it as soon as a connection is established.
 This feature is currently available on the Chromium and Android apps.